Update (12/3/2025)

 Types of Grants

-Districts can apply for funding for up to three types of grants, each with a maximum grant value of $500,000, which must be drawn down and used over a period of three fiscal years after the grant has been distributed.
+Districts were able to apply for funding for up to three types of grants, each with a maximum grant value of $500,000, which had to be drawn down and used over a period of three fiscal years following the distribution of the grant.
 For more information about the types of grants, please refer to the Request for Proposal (RFP) and the Frequently Asked Questions (FAQ).

 Grant Type